 People who need binge eating disorder treatment nearby don’t always have the same body types or sizes.
 Many people who are unfamiliar with all the symptoms of BED, including the body dissatisfaction and frequent extreme dieting that often accompany it, think that BED sufferers are always overweight.
 However, there is no truth to this misconception.
 It is true that people who have binge eating disorder may be intently focused on their body image or losing weight, and of course, many BED patients do gain weight because of their eating patterns.
 However, many people with BED will diet to such an extreme level that the binge episodes don’t lead to noticeable weight gain.

-Roughly two out of three people who have BED are obese, which means obesity can be related, but not a definitive result of having the condition.
-Additionally, most obese people do not have BED – the emotional and compulsive behavioral aspects of the disorder aren’t present.
+Roughly two out of three people who have BED are overweight, so weight gain can be related, but not a definitive result of having the condition.
+Additionally, most overweight people do not have BED – the emotional and compulsive behavioral aspects of the disorder aren’t present.

 Misconception #4: Binge eating disorder only affects adults.